 Spring plungers offer an inexpensive method of slug/scrap removal that requires no press modification.
 The spring plunger is inserted into the rotary die to ensure slugs don’t get stuck in the cavity.

-Spring plungers work best when used with rigid materials.
+Spring plungers work well with rigid materials.
 Additional under-web vacuum helps in slug removal and collection.

 Pros